korstiaan/nsautoload/README.md

-# nsautoload for Drupal 7.x
+# Nsautoload for Drupal 7.x

 Drupal 7.x module which autoloads your modules namespaced classes.